mcthomas/Apple-Music-CLI-Player/README.md

 # Apple Music TUI

-*Compatible with bash, zsh.
+*Can be called with bash or zsh.
 I recommend aliasing am.sh to `alias am=zsh path/to/am.sh`, or moving its three individual functions into your .bashrc or .zshrc.*

 ### Now Playing (np)